I am an Assistant Professor of Economics at the University of Wisconsin - Madison. My primary field is Industrial Organization.

 Estimation of Discrete Games with Weak Assumptions on Information (with Camilla Roncoroni) - R&R at The Review of Economic Studies - Young Economists' Essay Award at EARIE 2016, Young Economist Prize at XXXI Jornadas de Economía Industrial

-Regulatory Competition and the Market for Corporate Law (with Ofer Eldar) - Forthcoming at AEJ:Microeconomics - Featured on the Harvard Law School Forum on Corporate Governance and Financial Regulation
+Regulatory Competition and the Market for Corporate Law (with Ofer Eldar) - Accepted at AEJ:Microeconomics - Featured on the Harvard Law School Forum on Corporate Governance and Financial Regulation

 Predictive Tools for Merger Simulation (with Daniel Mcleod)